 the spin angular momentum of the electrons is coupled to their orbital angular momentum.
 Where $L$ and $S$ are the orbital angular momentum and spin operators respectively, and $\zeta_{SOC}$ is the spin-orbit coupling constant.
 In this model, the orbital angular momentum is considered as a spin-1 system in a three-dimensional Hilbert space consisting of three sublevels with magnetic quantum numbers $m_l = {-1, 0, +1}$.
 The strength of the coupling is determined by a coupling constant that depends on the electric field experienced by the electron and also on the electronic configuration of the molecule.
 Based on the magnitude of this constant, the spin-orbit coupling can be classified into one of three regimes: weak, moderate, or strong.
 Although the radical pairs in cryptochromes are made of organic molecules, the relatively large structure and the presence of $\Pi$-conjugated systems cause them to have significant SOC even without the presence of heavy elements.
 Now, considering the spin-orbit interaction, the Hamiltonian of the system can be written as below to obtain a more accurate description of the quantum dynamics of the radical pair.

-where $ j$ refers to each radical.
+where $\zeta$ is spin-orbit coupling strength and $j$ refers to each radical.
+The spin-orbit coupling of organic compounds are really weak considering other effects.
+Thus in this work we assumed $\zeta=1-2meV$ \cite{winter2017importance}.
 In this model, the tensor product of a 2-level nuclear spin by two 2-level electron spins by two 3-level spatial momentum for each electron creates a 72-dimensional Hilbert space.
 The initial spin state of the radical pair is considered to be a singlet, defined as follows:

 The initial state of the nuclear spin is considered to be a completely mixed state, which is described by the following density matrix: